tuxetuxe/robot_routing/README.md

 Execute the script directly in your machine

-> Don't forget to install the requirements
+> Don't forget to follow the "Setup" steps!

 ```bash
     python robot_routing <problem file> <solution file>